DamianOsipiuk/vue-query/docs/guides/ssr.md

 ## Using Vite SSR

-Pass VueQuery client cache to [vite-ssr](https://github.com/frandiox/vite-ssr) in order to serialize the state in the DOM:
+Sync VueQuery client cache with [vite-ssr](https://github.com/frandiox/vite-ssr) in order to serialize the state in the DOM:

 ```js
 // main.js (entry point)